 Stretching muscles regularly can help you prevent injuries, back pain, and balance problems.

-There is nothing wrong with taking another 10 minutes to stretch your muscles after exercising.
+With this in mind, there is nothing wrong with taking another 10 minutes to stretch your muscles after exercising.
 Not only does it feel really good, but is an important part of being healthy.

 The benefits of regular stretching include: